KriZa96/BackgroundNASA/README.md

 If the image of the day is not of supported format, program chooses a random image from past.

-Make sure your access to the internet is not restricted, sript may not be able to properly download the image.
+Make sure your access to the Internet is not restricted, script may not be able to properly download the image.

 ## Dependencies
 YOU NEED PYTHON INSTALLED
 1. Python ## ## ## >
 1. Make sure you have requests module installed (pip install requests)

+## Instalation
 Install script on windows:
     Make sure you set background to Fit
     Press -> Win+R